 - Friday the 13th (2009) – this is the remake of the original

 Max is available on most streaming devices and smartphones.
-There is the ad-free HBO-Max subscription which costs $15.99 per month and the ad-supported plan priced at $9.99 per month.
+There is the ad-free HBO-Max subscription, which costs $15.99 per month, and the ad-supported plan priced at $9.99 per month.
 You can sign up here for either plan.
 The service no longer offers a free trial.
 See our review of Max for more details.

-What about Streaming Jason X
+Streaming Jason X